For more Information

 Periodic advising and re-evaluation of transcripts is strongly recommended.

 Registration is determined by earned credit hours.
-Online classes fill quickly, so students should register for classes as soon as they
+Online classes fill quickly.
+Students should register for classes as soon as they

-are eligible to register and after meeting with an advisor
+are eligible for registration and after speaking with an advisor.

 To request a permit for an ALHE course and/or course substitutions, email Ms. Benincasa or call 423-439-5052.
 Permits for courses outside the Department of